Back Pain Muscle SpasmsBy Sally Ann Quirke | Filed under: Muscle Spasms

-These sharp pains are generally muscle spasms.
-Muscle spasm is where there is a persistent increase in tension in muscle fibres - often associated with shortening of the muscle and resulting sharp pain.
+A muscle spasm is where there is a persistent increase in tension in muscle fibres - often associated with shortening of the muscle and resulting sharp pain.
 The result - debilitating pain!

 The most common causes of muscle spasms that I see are: